Industry Field Trips

 Empowering students through academic and technical excellence.

 The SCHS CTE program prepares students for college, careers, and the world of work through hands-on, industry-relevant education.
-With pathways articulated with Grossmont and Cuyamaca Colleges, students can earn college credit while building practical skills and exploring their passions.
+With some pathways articulated with Grossmont and Cuyamaca Colleges, students can earn college credit while building practical skills and exploring their passions.

 Who we are